stevekochscience/sqlschool/_posts/2014-01-01-basic-concepts.markdown

 ###You're on your way!
 Now that you're familiar with the basics, it's time to dive in and learn some SQL.

-Move on to the next segment: [SELECT and FROM](/the-basics/select-from.html).
+Move on to the next segment: [Retrieving Data From the Database](/the-basics/select-from.html).